franciscoescher/gosimplerest/README.md

 Currently supported routers are gin and gorilla mux.

-To resource configuration can be see in the `resource.go` file, in the `Resource` struct.
+To resource configuration can be see in the `./resource/resource.go` file, in the `Resource` struct.

 It creates the following routes (models are table names of the resources, converted to kebab case):
 - GET /model/{id}